E-Rated Tires

 The bottom line is if you live somewhere that snows for an extended period, such as Washington or Oregon, you’ll want snow tires.
 Their tread patterns are designed to deal with snow, giving you optimum performance.

-If you live somewhere in-between, consider all-weather tires.
+If you live somewhere in between, consider all-weather tires.
 They have good performance in mild winter conditions and will provide good traction in the rain.

 How about all-season tires then?
 Despite their name, all-season tires are not a “one tire to conquer them all” solution.
 All-season tires are actually geared towards dealing with dry conditions, with somewhat decent performance in mild winter conditions.
 Choose this if you live in an area with very mild winters.

-Know Your Load
+E Rated Tires, Buying Guide #3: Know Your Load

 Before making a purchase decision, consider the load you’ll be carrying.
 When it comes to tire size, you can just buy the size that your vehicle is currently running.
 You’ll only need to reconsider it when you buy new rims.